We are now accepting guest posts at Nightwatch blog

 The topics we are covering on our blog are mostly related to SEO and marketing and are based on our own — or guest post writers’ — experience.
 Occasionally, we are publishing articles on entrepreneurship, engineering, and software development.

-An article should have a unique point of presenting a certain problem and offer value, aiming to give our readers an inspiring perspective and help them solve problems that they’re facing to improve their business, marketing and SEO-wise.
+Your article should have a unique point of presenting a certain problem and offer value, aiming to give our readers an inspiring perspective and help them solve problems that they’re facing to improve their business, marketing and SEO-wise.

 Mind our target audience: it mainly consists of CEO, marketing, and PPC agencies and entrepreneurs of various expertise levels who are using Nightwatch.